teppyboy/sdl2-template/README.md

 # SDL2 Template

-This is a SDL2 template with Image and TTF support made using Meson.
+This is a SDL2 template with image, text and music support made using Meson.

 ## Preview
 ![The Herta](.github/assets/preview.png "Preview of the template application")